smerkousdavid/Titan-MjpegClient/README.md

 # Titan MjpegClient
-A very fast MjpgServer library written in c++...
+A very fast MjpgServer library written in c++... <br>
-Created by: David Smerkous
+Created by: **David Smerkous**

 ## Intro
 This is the main counterpart to the Titan MjpegServer but can also connect to any other mjpeg stream.
-Here is the server: https://github.com/smerkousdavid/Titan-MjpegServer This was built using gcc but should be compatible cross platform with the help of boost libs
+Here is the server: https://github.com/smerkousdavid/Titan-MjpegServer This was built using gcc but should be compatible cross platform with the help of boost libs.

 ## Requirements
 The Titan MjpegClient **requires**